Nic30/hwtHls/doc/pyBytecodeFrontend.rst

 * python bytecode - A set of insructions for python interpret
 * SSA - Static Single Assignment

-This frontend allows to write a target code and and its preprocessing in a single piece of the code.
+This frontend allows to write a target code and and its pre-processing in a single piece of the code.

 The pyBytecode frontend uses interpret of the python code to expand user code to a statically typed code with only HW compatible instructions.
 The Python in this case works as a preprocessor of itself.
 The preprocessor and target code is indistinguishable by static analysis